Vacation health careTravel health tips

 Planning ahead of time can make your travels smoother and help you avoid problems.

-- Ask your health insurance carrier what they will cover or pay for (including coverage for emergency transport) while traveling out of the country.
+- Ask your health insurance carrier what they will cover (including emergency transport) while traveling out of the country.

-- Consider traveler's insurance if you are going abroad.
+- Consider traveler's insurance if you are going outside of the United States.

 - If you are leaving your children, leave a signed consent-to-treat form with your children's caretaker.

-- If you are taking medications, talk to your health care provider before leaving.
-Carry any medications with you -- not in your luggage.
+- If you are taking medicine, talk to your health care provider before leaving.
+Carry all medicines with you in your carry-on bag.

-- If you are traveling to another country, research their health care before you go.
+- If traveling outside the United States, learn about the health care in the country you are visiting.
 If you can, find out where you would go if you needed medical help.

-- If you are planning a long flight, schedule your arrival at your destination as close to your usual bedtime as possible, according to the time zone to which you are flying.
-See: jet lag for tips.
+- If you are planning a long flight, try to arrive as close as possible to your normal bedtime based on the time zone where you are landing.
+This will help prevent jet lag.

-- If you have an important event scheduled, plan to arrive 2 or 3 days in advance so that you will have recovered from jet lag before your appointment.
+- If you have an important event scheduled, plan to arrive 2 or 3 days in advance.
+This will give you time to recover from jet lag.

 IMPORTANT ITEMS TO PACK